 The earth filled with His glory as opposed to Futurist teaching.
 Their false teaching is only a few will be saved, and a remnant will be left!

 E. Victorious Eschatology and the Millennium:

 Victorious Eschatology believes that the millennial reign started sometime after the Great Tribulation of the first generation church.
-It believes that the kingdom began at the ascension of Jesus Christ and continues until Jesus returns the kingdom to the Father.
-We will look further into the Millennium in a separate study.
+It teaches that the kingdom began at the ascension of Jesus Christ and continues until Jesus returns the domain to the Father.
+We will look further into the millennium in a separate study.

 Then comes the end, when He delivers the kingdom to God the Father, when He puts an end to all rule and all authority and power.1 Corinthians 15:24

 Scripture is unequivocal that His kingdom has come NOW!